Last Updated on March 6, 2021 by Henry Leo

 4. Pass The Thread Through The Needle Eye

 Once you have done through winding the bobbin and setting the upper thread, now the biggest challenge is to pass a thread through the needle eye.

 However, I am going to share some tricks for this task.
 Keep a white paper just behind the needle to make the eye quite visible to approach.

-Furthermore, cut the edge of the thread at a 45-degree angle which makes it thick and reduces the chances of shreddings anymore.
+Furthermore, cut the edge of the thread at a 45-degree angle makes it thick and reduces the chances of shreddings anymore.

 These hacks are quite useful and make your job easier for threading both handheld needles or sewing machines.

 5. Pull The Bobbin Thread Up